rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 -  If new servers are in the process of being built and in a "pending" state, these servers are chosen to be deleted first.

--  After selecting servers for deletion, Autoscale deletes each server immediately, unless the server has an associated load balancer that has been configured with a draining timeout period.
-In these cases, Autoscale deletes the server after the draining timeout period for the load balancer expires.
+- After selecting servers for deletion, the Autoscale process deletes each server immediately, unless the server has an associated load balancer that has been configured with a draining timeout period.
+In these cases, Autoscale puts the load balancer node in DRAINING mode and waits for the draining_timeout period to end before deleting the server from the scaling group.

 The following diagram illustrates how the deletion process works.